mhfriesen/BAPL/final report.md

                     * familar string '~' operator; wait for it ... concatenated
                 * length
                     * familar '~' operator resued in unary form
+                * repeat
+                    * enables more composing using zone
                 * limitations: need to bullet proof responses to malformed zones
              * interpolation
                 * flexibility of expression layout (on next line and multiple next line etc)